EXPERT ADVICE

 How do spiders get in your house?

 Seal all these entry points (from the inside as well as from the outside) to stop spiders from trespassing into your abode.
-Use a good quality surface spray like the Mortein Kill & Protect Crawling Insect Surface Spray and apply it around every space that might be an entry point for spiders.
+Use a good quality surface spray like the Mortein PowerGard Crawling Insect Surface Spray Barrier Outdoor and apply it around every space that might be an entry point for spiders.
 That way, if any spiders do somehow get through, they’ll die soon after and you can rest easy knowing your spider problem is taking care of itself.